gtyrkicksin216/fulcrum-css/CONTRIBUTING.md

 ---

+## Be sure to commit clean and well formatted code
+Run `npm run lint:fix` to check your code for best practice/formatting errors.
+If it is unable to completely lint-fix your code you will need to fix any outstanding errors.

+---

 ## Submitting PRs
 Once you have completed any work that you would like to be added to the next release of FulcrumCSS, you can submit a PR for that feature/bug/maint, to the develop branch.
 Be sure to reference the issue that you are addressing in your PR.